 Conferences should be held on a regular basis to provide continuous feedback to clinical teachers.
 In addition to the suggestions made previously, it is recommended that conferences involving the clinical teacher, cooperating teacher, and university supervisor be held at least once at the midpoint and again at the conclusion of the clinical teaching experience.

-Personal Leave Day for DISD Cooperating Teacher
+DISD Cooperating Teacher Absences